Animalbooth: multimodal feature enhancement for animal subject personalization: Methodology

 \subsection{Animal-Net}

 In the task of personalized animal image generation, precise extraction of fine-grained animal identity features is paramount for maintaining consistency between generated images and reference animals.
 To achieve this, we propose a specialized Animal-Net capable of simultaneously capturing both semantic information and high-frequency textural features of animals.
-Specifically, given an animal reference image $\mathcal{X}_a \in \mathbb{R}^{3 \times H \times W}$, we first transform it into a latent space representation $\mathbf{L}_a \in \mathbb{R}^{4 \times \frac{H}{8} \times \frac{W}{8}}$ using a frozen VAE encoder~\cite{rombach2022high}.
-We then extract token embeddings from $\mathcal{X}_a$ using a frozen CLIP image encoder~\cite{radford2021learning} and a trainable projection layer.
-Here, we employ Q-Former~\cite{li2023blip} as the projection layer.
-Subsequently, animal features within the Animal-Net interact extensively through a cross-attention mechanism, similar to the interaction between text and image features in the original Text-to-Image (T2I) model~\cite{rombach2022high}.
+Specifically, given an animal reference image $\mathcal{X}_a \in \mathbb{R}^{3 \times H \times W}$, we first transform it into a latent space representation $\mathbf{L}_a \in \mathbb{R}^{4 \times \frac{H}{8} \times \frac{W}{8}}$ using a frozen VAE encoder~\citep{rombach2022high}.
+We then extract token embeddings from $\mathcal{X}_a$ using a frozen CLIP image encoder~\citep{radford2021learning} and a trainable projection layer.

+\textbf{Why Q-Former?} We employ Q-Former~\citep{li2023blip} as the projection layer due to its superior ability to act as a semantic bottleneck that effectively filters background noise while capturing intricate animal textures via dynamic attention.
+Unlike static mapping approaches (e.g., feature concatenation or MLP adapters), Q-Former's learnable query tokens dynamically attend to relevant identity features.
+As shown in Table~\ref{tab:projection}, Q-Former significantly outperforms simpler alternatives in identity fidelity metrics.

+Subsequently, animal features within the Animal-Net interact extensively through a cross-attention mechanism, similar to the interaction between text and image features in the original Text-to-Image (T2I) model~\citep{rombach2022high}.
 This interaction ensures a deep fusion of semantic and textural features.
 Finally, the output of the Animal-Net is aligned in parallel with the Photography-Net, injecting these fine-grained animal identity features into the Photography-Net via an adaptive attention module.
 Notably, the Animal-Net is solely used for encoding reference images; therefore, during the diffusion process, no noise is added to the reference image, and it undergoes only a single forward pass.